Rareloop/lumberjack/README.md

 ## You're in good company

-> Lumberjack has reinvigorated my passion for WordPress development by bringing in concepts and features from modern frameworks like Laravel.
-As a result, the speed and quality of the code I'm writing has improved and I'm actually enjoying WordPress projects again. - *Luke Hopkins*
+> Lumberjack is the deluxe version of what Modern WordPress should look like today.
+The team has done a great job of making it easy to build complicated custom applications while taking advantage of the best parts of WordPress.
+>
+> **_- Jared Novack - Timber creator_**

 ## Made by [Rareloop](https://rareloop.com)